 8. Repair & Maintenance Costs

-RepairPal lists the Lincoln brand with average reliability, labeling it 24th out of 32 spots.
-The average repair cost is much higher than the average.
+RepairPal lists the Lincoln brand as having average reliability, labeling it 24th out of 32 spots.
+The average repair cost for Lincolns is much higher than the average across the industry.

 Additionally, the severity of issues is often higher than in other brands.
-The good part is that the frequency of visits tends to be about the same.
+The good news is that the frequency of visits to the repair shop tends to be about the same.

 Are Lincolns Reliable?

 According to J.D.
 Power, the Lincoln car brand sits just above the industry average reliability rating.
-While it tends to perform better than Acura, BMW, Audi, Buick and Mercedes-Benz, it doesn’t get as good of rankings compared to Lexus, Porsche or Cadillac.
+While it tends to perform better than Acura, BMW, Audi, Buick and Mercedes-Benz, its ratings aren’t as good as Lexus, Porsche or Cadillac.

 On top of that, the Lincoln MKZ earned superior ratings in the Compact Premium Car segment.
 The Lincoln MKC has also earned a spot in the Compact Premium SUV category.
 However, there are definitely some flaws when it comes to reliability for some Lincoln car models which can lead to high repair costs.